yWorks/yfiles-for-html-demos/demos/layout/interactiveedgerouting/README.md

 - Open/close group nodes with incident edges.
 - Move nodes or create nodes in a way that they overlap existing edges.
 - Create new edges and see how they are routed to match the other edges.
-- Choose different routing policies with the Routing Policy combo box.
+- Choose different routing scopes with the Routing Scope combo box.